Qarj/WebImblaze-Framework/MANUAL.md

 # Convert WebInject .xml test case files to WebImblaze .test format

-The script `tools/transmute.pl` will output an xml test file in the new format.
+The script `tools/transmute.pl` will output a WebInject style xml test file in the WebImblaze format.

 Example usage (assuming you have `transmute.pl` in path):